johngodley/search-regex/readme.txt

 Full documentation can be found on the [Search Regex Page](http://urbangiraffe.com/plugins/search-regex/) page.

 == Changelog ==

+= 1.4.16 =
+* Fix error thrown by regex options, props to leoxavier

 = 1.4.15 =
 * Minor refresh